mumuki/mulang/edl/README.md

 * `declares procedure`: accepts a matcher that matches any of the body expressions
 * `declares variable`: accepts a matcher that matches the initial value
 * `returns`: accepts a matcher that matches the returned value
+* `uses for each`: accepts a matcher that matches the generator, and the loop body
+* `uses for loop`: accepts a matcher that matches the initializer expression, the condition expression, the increment expression and the loop body
+* `uses if`: accepts a matcher that matches the condition, the `then` expression and the `else` expression
+* `uses lambda`: accepts a matcher that matches the lambda body
+* `uses print`: accepts a matcher that matchers the printed value
+* `uses repeat`: accepts a matcher that matches the repeat expression and the loop body
+* `uses while`: accepts a matcher that matches the condition expression and the loop body
+* `uses yield`: accepts a matcher that matches the yielded value

 ### Supported matchers